nucleuscloud/neosync/docs/docs/guides/creating-a-custom-code-transformer.md

 ## Introduction

-Neosync supports the ability to write your own custom logic using javascript.
+Neosync supports the ability to write your own custom logic using JavaScript.

 There exist two different transformers that enable this.
 One of them is input-free, while the other is input-full, and allows you to transform incoming values.

 - `transform_javascript` takes in and allows you to modify input.
 This transformer may be used in Sync jobs.
-- `generate_javascript` takes in 0 input and only expects an output.
+- `generate_javascript` takes in no input and only expects an output.
 This transformer may be used in both Sync and Generate jobs.

 ## Creating a Custom Code Transformer